DevangRay/compiler-extension/SOLUTION-D5.md

 Total runtime for 10 runs:<br>
 1.64

-Here there is an apprixamtely 25% decrease in runtime between the optimized and non optimized versions
+Here there is an approximately 25% decrease in runtime between the optimized and non optimized versions

 ##### .ll file comparison
 ```